 If you have high blood pressure, you are not alone.
 Heart.org stated that nearly half of American adults have high blood pressure (many don’t even know they have it.)
 According to everydayhealth.com, monitoring blood pressure periodically is a good health practice for anyone, but it’s especially important for:

-- Anyone currently being treated for high blood pressure/hypertension (to evaluate the effectiveness of their medication)
+- Anyone diagnosed or treated with high blood pressure/hypertension (to evaluate the effectiveness of their medication)

 - Following up on (potentially) false readings